-Chartered Status will be yours for as long as you maintain your CPD submissions.
+Chartered Status will be yours for as long as you maintain your CPD submissions and pay your annual renewal fee.
 This means you will be able to use CBiol or CSci in addition to your Society post nominal letters where appropriate.
-Your name will also be maintained on the UK Professional Registers by the Science Council which is publically available on request.
+If you are on the CSci register, your name will also be maintained on the UK Professional Registers by the Science Council which is publically available on request.